Bactrian camel: Taxonomy

-Differences from wild Bactrian camels

-The wild Bactrian camel (Camelus ferus) was first described by Nikolay Przhevalsky in the late 19th century and has now been established as a distinct species from the Bactrian camel (Camelus bactrianus).

-Zoological opinion nowadays tends to favour the idea that C. bactrianus and C. dromedarius are descendants of two different subspecies of C. ferus (Peters and von den Driesch 1997: p.
-652) and there is no evidence to suggest that the original range of C. ferus included those parts of Central Asia and Iran where some of the earliest Bactrian remains have been found.
-In particular, a population of wild Bactrian camel has been discovered to live within a part of the Gashun Gobi region of the Gobi Desert.
-This population is distinct from domesticated herds both in genetic makeup and in behavior.

-As many as three regions in the genetic makeup are distinctly different from Bactrian camels, with up to a 3% difference in the base genetic code.
-However, with so few wild camels, what the natural genetic diversity within a population would have been is not clear.

-Another difference is the ability of these wild camels to drink saltwater slush, although whether the camel can extract useful water from it is not yet certain.
-Domesticated camels are unable to drink such salty water.

 Description

 The Bactrian camel is the largest mammal in its native range and is the largest living camel while being shorter at the shoulder than the dromedary.
 Shoulder height is from 160 to 180 cm with the overall height ranging from 230 to 250 cm, head-and-body length is 225–350 cm, and the tail length is 35–55 cm.
 At the top of the humps, the average height is 213 cm.

 Body mass can range from 300 to 1000 kg, with males weighing around 600 kg, and females around 480 kg.
 Its long, wooly coat varies in colour from dark brown to sandy beige.
 A mane and beard of long hair occurs on the neck and throat, with hairs measuring up to 25 cm long.

 The shaggy winter coat is shed extremely rapidly, with huge sections peeling off at once, appearing as if sloppily shorn.
 The two humps on the back are composed of fat (not water as is sometimes thought).
 The face is typical of a camelid, being long and somewhat triangular, with a split upper lip.
 The long eyelashes, along with the sealable nostrils, help to keep out dust in the frequent sandstorms which occur in their natural range.
 The two broad toes on each foot have undivided soles and are able to spread widely as an adaptation to walking on sand.
 The feet are very tough, as befits an animal of extreme environments.